OffchainLabs/decentralized-timeboost-spec/README.md

   - Consensus timestamp
   - Consensus priority inbox index
   - Next expected priority bundle sequence number (i.e., the value of K+1 that caused the “S is empty” condition to be reached)

+A member does not submit its input for round $R+32$ until it has committed a result for round $R$.

 Members should make a reasonable best effort to exclude from their candidate lists any transactions or bundles that have already been part of the consensus inclusion list produced by a previous round.
 (Failures to do so will reduce efficiency but won’t compromise the safety or liveness of the protocol.)